-CAPS Financial Assistance
+Financial Assistance

-Northwest University participates in federal grant and loan programs; and state grant programs.
-If a student is enrolled for less than full-time, their awards may be prorated.
-Students must sign and return one copy of the Financial Aid Award Letter to the Financial Aid Services Office within 30 days of receipt.
+Northwest University participates in federal grant and loan programs If a student is enrolled for less than full-time, their awards may be prorated.
+New Students must sign and return one copy of the Northwest University Statement of Conditions for Financial Assistance to Student Financial Services within 30 days of receipt.
 Students must maintain satisfactory academic progress as outlined in the Satisfactory Academic Progress Policy for financial aid, unless additional requirements are noted with the award.
-Need based awards must be applied for each year.
-This section contains information primarily applicable to the College of Adult and Professional Studies programs.
+Need-based awards must be applied for each year.
+This section contains information primarily applicable to the College of Adult and Professional Studies programs, and is applicable to those who qualify for financial aid.